ryanmjacobs/c/README.md

 ## Why?
 First of all, I want to clarify why this is **not** the same as `tcc -run`.
 TCC is a compiler.
 We all know that.
-TCC will preform its own set of optimizations, just as GCC will perform its own and Clang will perform its own.
+TCC will perform its own set of optimizations, just as GCC will perform its own and Clang will perform its own.
 The purpose of this script is to give a simple front-end to your favorite compiler.